Tuesday, January 08, 2019

 An attorney must be ready to file a Hague Convention application and institute or defend a Hague Convention lawsuit on extremely short notice.

 Prompt action may be critical.
 The Convention specifically requires that hearings be conducted expeditiously.
-Indeed, it is recommended that Hague cases be completely concluded within six weeks.
+Indeed, it is recommended that Hague cases should be completely concluded within six weeks.
 A Hague case can theoretically be instituted more than a year after the abduction but a defense (or, more precisely, an exception) will then arise if the child has become settled in the new environment.
 In practice, the longer a child is in a new place the more likely it is that a court will be reluctant to send the child away.

 Fast action by the left-behind parent is also necessary to help prevent a claim that the parent has acquiesced in the child's relocation, and to help to bolster a claim that the left-behind parent consented to the taking or retention in the first place.